Jgfyyvzss/MtEmu-SolarOGN/Huawei E3372/ReadMe.md

 run `lsusb' and look for a line similar to the one below

-`Bus 001 Device 010: ID 12d1:14dc Huawei Technologies Co., Ltd.`
+`Bus 001 Device 010: ID 12d1:14db Huawei Technologies Co., Ltd.`E353/E3131

-The "12d1" is the Vendor code (Huawei) the "14dc" or similar is the Product code.
+The "12d1" is the Vendor code (Huawei) the "14db" or similar is the Product code.

 Now run `sudo nano /etc/udev/rules.d/41-huawei_e3372.rules`